VinnyMendes/VinnyMendes/README.md

 willing to take new challenges.

 ### ⚓"I can’t change the direction of the wind, but I can adjust my sails to always reach my destination."
--Jimmy Dean
+- Jimmy Dean

--📍  From SC living in Brasília
+📍  Living in Brasília

--👨🏻‍💻 Student at Digital House
+👨🏻‍💻 Student at Digital House